Snowflake-Labs/snowpark-extensions-py/README.md

 select * from tables where col={{COL1}}
 ```

-You can use give a name that you can use later for example:
+You can use give a name to the sql that you can use later for example:

 ```sql
 %%sql tables